A conversation doesn’t have to go on for hours to be interesting.

 Be genuinely interested in what they have to say.
 As Robert Greene advised in The Laws of Human Nature, “See each person as an undiscovered world which you would carefully explore.”

 You don’t need to talk a lot to make a conversation memorable.
 In fact, you talking too much will bore people.
-You know why?
+Do you know why?
 We all love to talk about ourselves.

-But as the radio host, Celeste Headlee said in her famous TED talk, “A conversation is not a promotional opportunity.”1
+But as the radio host, Celeste Headlee said in her famous TED talk, “A conversation is not a promotional opportunity.”

-Interestingly, research on interpersonal attraction reveals that just by merely seeing someone often, they become more attractive to us.3
+Interestingly, research on interpersonal attraction reveals that just by merely seeing someone often, they become more attractive to us.

 How is this related to keeping a conversation going?